-During 2019, revenues increased by \$17.0 million, and capital contributions increased by \$9.2 million.
+During 2021, revenues increased by \$2.3 million, and capital contributions increased by \$6.4 million.
 Revenues from major sources are illustrated below:

-Total operating revenue sources (passenger fares and advertising) decreased between 2019 and 2018 by \$108,034.
-Sales tax revenues increased by \$20.9 million from 2018 (50.4 % increase).
-Other revenue sources (operating grants, interest income, miscellaneous revenues and gain/loss on disposal of assets) decreased by \$3.8 million.
+Total operating revenue sources (passenger fares, advertising, commissions) decreased between 2021 and 2020 by \$11 thousand.
+As explained previously Intercity Transit was fare-free starting in 2020 for bus and paratransit service, and advertising contracts were phased out.
+Sales tax revenues increased by \$8 million from 2020 (11% increase).
+Federal and State operating assistance decreased by \$2.1 million.

+\Other revenue sources (interest income (loss), miscellaneous revenue and gain/loss on disposal of assets) decreased by \$3.5 million primarily due to a fair value adjustment for investments in interest income (loss).